Morgaen L. Donaldson – CEPA Director

 Jennie M. Weiner is an Assistant Professor of Educational Leadership at Neag.
 Her policy work focuses on issues of leadership including those related to gender and race, capacitybuilding, organizational culture and change particularly in relation to chronically underperforming schools and districts.
 She has worked for a variety of districts and state departments of education in supporting improvement efforts including the Rhode Island Department of Education (RIDE) where she co-created a suite of tools to be used to identify, diagnose, monitor and support underperforming schools.
 She has also served as a consultant to the Connecticut Center for School Change to co-create tools for principal and superintendent assessment and improvement and recently worked on a report for the Connecticut Council for Educational Reform on Alliance District Planning processes.
 Dr. Weiner began her career as a middle and high school teacher and then was a senior research associate for the Teacher Advancement Program (TAP) at the Milken Family Foundation.
 Dr. Weiner holds a Master’s in Education in Administration, Planning and Social Policy and a Doctorate of Education from Harvard Graduate School of Education

-Dr. Suzanne M. Wilson is a Neag Endowed Professor of Teacher Education at the University of Connecticut where she currently serves as Professor in the Department of Curriculum and Instruction.
+Dr. Suzanne M. Wilson is a Neag Endowed Professor of Teacher Education at the University of Connecticut where she currently serves as Professor and Department Head in the Department of Curriculum and Instruction.
 Her undergraduate degree is in history and American Studies from Brown University; she also has a M.S. in Statistics and a Ph.D. in Psychological Studies in Education from Stanford University.
 She was a University Distinguished Professor in the Department of Teacher Education at Michigan State University, where she served on the faculty for 26 years.
 Wilson also served as the first director of the Teacher Assessment Project (PI, Lee Shulman), which developed prototype assessments for the National Board for Professional Teaching Standards.
 Dr. Wilson is a committed teacher, having taught undergraduate, MA, and doctoral classes in educational policy, teacher learning, and research methods.
-She has directed 28 dissertations, and served as a committee member on another 35.

 While at Michigan State, Wilson collaborated on several large-scale research projects, including the National Center for Research on Teacher Education/Teacher Learning, the Educational Policy and Practice Study, and the National Partnership for Excellence and Accountability in Teaching.
 She has written on teacher knowledge, curriculum reform, educational policy, and teacher learning.
-She is currently co-PI on Learning science as inquiry with the Urban Advantage: Formal-informal collaborations to increase science literacy and student learning, a collaboration with Urban Advantage, a professional development program offered throughout NYC in which she is investigating what teachers learn from opportunities to engage in secondary science research.
+She is currently co-PI on several NSF-funded projects concerning documenting the effects of professional development in STEM-related fields on teacher and student learning and engagement.
 Her current work concerns exploring various measures of teaching and teachers’ understanding that might be used for teacher education and education research, as well as a study of the contemporary and jurisdictional battles over who should control teacher education and licensure.
 She has published in American Educator, American Educational Research Journal, Educational Researcher, Elementary School Journal, Journal of Teacher Education, Phi Delta Kappan, and Teaching Education.
 She is author of California Dreaming: Reforming Mathematics Education (Yale, 2003), and editor of Lee Shulman’s collection of essays, Wisdom of practice: Essays on teaching, learning, and learning to teach (Jossey-Bass, 2004).
-Wilson serves on multiple editorial and advisory boards; she is also a member of the National Research Council’s Board on Science Education and the National Academy of Education.
+Wilson serves on multiple editorial and advisory boards; she is also a member of the the National Academy of Education.

-Sarah Woulfin, an assistant professor in Neag’s department of Educational Leadership, studies the relationship between education policy, leadership, and instructional reform.
-Using lenses from organizational sociology, she investigates how leaders influence teachers’ responses to policy.
-Dr. Woulfin’s work has been published in AERJ, AJE, EAQ, Educational Researcher, and other outlets.
-She is currently studying district infrastructure enabling instructional coaching.
+Sarah Woulfin, an associate professor in Neag’s department of Educational Leadership, studies the relationship between education policy and instructional improvement.
+Using lenses from organizational sociology, she investigates how leaders influence responses to reform.
+Dr. Woulfin’s work has been published in AERJ, EAQ, EEPA, Educational Researcher, and other outlets.
+She is currently investigating district infrastructure enabling instructional coaching.
 In her doctoral work at the University of California-Berkeley, she focused on policy implementation and institutional theory.

 Dr. Woulfin is the PI of a Spencer Foundation grant on the institutionalization of coaching and is the co-PI of a Wallace Foundation grant to redesign principal preparation in Connecticut.
-She serves as an associate editor for Educational Administration Quarterly and the Elementary School Journal.
-She is the co-chair of AERA’s Districts in Research in Reform SIG.
+She serves as an associate editor for Elementary School Journal.